cnbbooks/lfe-casting-spels/book/part7/3-processes.md

 * a state-holder function
 * something that starts our initial state-holder "process"
-* a name for out state-holder "process"
+* a name for our state-holder "process"
 * something that stops our state-holder "process"

 Here's what something like these might look like: